Blackadder the Third: Cast

 Although this series reduced the size of the show's cast, the programme featured guest appearances in each episode.
-Tim McInnerny decided not to continue playing the character of Lord Percy for fear of being typecast, although he appeared in a guest role in episode three.
-Stephen Fry and Miranda Richardson, who had played major parts in Blackadder II, also appeared in guest roles.
+Tim McInnerny decided not to continue playing the character of Lord Percy for fear of being typecast, although he appeared in a guest role as Lord Topper in episode three.
+Stephen Fry and Miranda Richardson, who had played major parts in Blackadder II, also appeared in guest roles as the Duke of Wellington and a disguised highwayman, respectively.
 Fry and McInnerny would return as regular performers for the fourth series of Blackadder.
+Other notable guest stars included Denis Lill as Sir Talbot Buxomley MP, Robbie Coltrane as Dr. Samuel Johnson, and Hugh Paddick and Kenneth Connor as stage actors Keanrick and Mossop, respectively.

 Music and titles

 The opening theme is this time a minuet played on a harpsichord, oboe and cello over close-ups of Blackadder searching a bookcase.
 The credits and title appear on the books' spines, and each has a condition and script to match each character, for example Baldrick's is plain and in poor condition.
 Other amusing interspersed titles include From Black Death to Blackadder, The Blackobite Rebellion of 1745, The Encyclopædia Blackaddica and Landscape Gardening by Capability Brownadder.
 Hidden inside a hollow book, he finds a romance novel (complete with cover art) bearing the title of the particular episode.
 The closing credits are presented in the style of a theatre programme from a Regency-era play, and with an accordion closing theme that samples the melody of the original theme.